 The issue is not new: Consumers in the United States often remain financially unprepared for retirement.
 The shortfall is estimated at US$3.68 trillion.1 And while more and more consumers know they haven’t saved enough, few have taken meaningful steps to resolve the disconnect between what they have and what they need.2 The same pervasive challenges that have, for many years, stood in the way of achieving adequate retirement savings continue to stifle sufficient long-term funding across most consumer segments—some more than others (figure 1).

-But there is nothing like global upheaval to force consumers to take stock and reassess their financial priorities and savings behavior.
+But there is nothing like global upheaval to force consumers to take stock and reassess their financial priorities and savings behaviour.
 In fact, the confluence of events that unfolded over the past few years may have set the stage for FSIs to help break the inertia that has continuously impeded long-term financial stability for large segments of the US population.
 As part of a worldwide survey of 8,036 individuals in eight countries, Deloitte Global surveyed 1,000 US consumers in August 2021 across various demographic groups to understand how consumer attitudes and behaviors toward savings are shifting due to pandemic-induced uncertainty and other factors.

 Survey results show that the economic fallout from the virus heightened awareness of financial insecurity and altered many consumers’ savings sentiments, while other shifting undercurrents are also impacting retirement-planning.
 These drivers include changes in savings levels, the growing impetus for FSIs to adopt more expansive financial inclusion strategies, changes in workforce dynamics, and the increase in digital footprints across consumer segments.